vinaysteja2/Travel-Bank_Config_Management_v_3/README.md

 ☕ Maven for Dependency Management

+🐳 Docker for Containerization

-📌 Features
+📌 Key Features
 ✅ Microservice architecture

-✅ RESTful APIs with full CRUD operations
+✅ RESTful APIs with full CRUD

-✅ Bean validations on input data
+✅ Bean validations

 ✅ Global exception handling

-✅ In-memory H2 DB for quick testing
+✅ In-memory H2 DB for development

-✅ Swagger UI for interactive API docs
+✅ Swagger UI for API documentation

-✅ Postman collection included for easy testing
+✅ Postman collection for testing

-✅ Docker containerization for deployment
+✅ Docker support for deployment

 📂 Postman Collection
-🧪 You can find the Postman collection in the repository named:
+You can find the Postman collection in the repository:
 TRAVEL-BANK.postman_collection.json

-It contains ready-to-use requests to test all available APIs for Accounts, Cards, and Loans.
+It contains ready-made requests to test all APIs for Accounts, Cards, and Loans.

-📸 Swagger UI and H2 Console
+📸 API Access
-📘 Swagger UI:
+Swagger UI:
 http://localhost:8080/swagger-ui/index.html

-💾 H2 Database Console:
+H2 Console:
 http://localhost:8080/h2-console

 📈 Future Enhancements
-🔄 Add Kafka for inter-service communication
+🔄 Integrate Kafka for inter-service communication

-🌐 Integrate with API Gateway and Eureka
+🌐 Add API Gateway and Eureka Service Registry

-📊 Use ELK (Elasticsearch, Logstash, Kibana) for logging and monitoring
+📊 Implement ELK Stack for logging and monitoring

-🐳 Extend Docker setup for multi-service orchestration
+🐳 Expand to multi-service Docker orchestration (e.g., Docker Compose / Kubernetes)

+Let me know if you'd like this formatted as a downloadable README.md file or if you'd like to add screenshots or architecture diagrams.